This site does not endorse the following Watchtower quotes. They are simply presented to show what Watchtower teaches regarding the topic.

 Charities and Relief Funds

-Witnesses are discouraged from giving to charitable organisations, with Watchtower articles describing them as corrupt and ineffective.
-Information about charities is generally confined to reports about misuse of funds and the creation of "rice Christians".
+Jehovah's Witnesses are discouraged from donating to charitable organisations, with Watchtower articles describing them as corrupt and ineffective.
+Information about charities is generally confined to reports about misuse of funds and the creation of "rice Christians."
+Watchtower justifies its' stance by claiming preaching and conversion is the only strategy with long term benefits.

-If a Witness would like to give a donation for a disaster relief it recommended they donate to the Watchtower Society who can overseer distribution of the money.
-This money will then be used almost entirely for Witnesses.
+If a Witness would like to donate towards disaster relief it recommended they donate to a Watchtower fund to oversee distribution of the money.
+This money is used almost entirely for assisting Jehovah's Witnesses.

 Kingdom Ministry 2005 Jan Canada Edition p.7 Question Box